-We're here to serve you and to help Ohio's families find solutions to their temporary challenges.
-The Ohio Department of Job and Family Services offers a wide range of assistance.
+We're here to serve you and to help find solutions to your temporary challenges.
 We encourage you to apply for all of the benefits that your family might be eligible for during these difficult times.
-This could include financial assistance, food assistance, health care, as well as employment and training assistance.
+This could include financial assistance, food assistance, health care, and employment and training assistance.

 Finding a Job

 Ohio's statewide job-matching system, OhioMeansJobs.com, has been developed into a more comprehensive online tool.

 Each county has an OhioMeansJobs Center where you can apply for jobs, learn about training and educational opportunities, and apply for services for which you may be eligible.
 Please call 1-877-852-0010 or visit any OhioMeansJobs Center.